Perteghella/docker-fundamentals/README.md

 ## Multi-container

-This folder contains the files to build a multi-container web app (Flash  with Redis)
+This folder contains the files to build a multi-container web app (Flask  with Redis)